 The icon next to the trash can toggles the view between slide shows or thumbnails.
 Here is how the thumbnails view looks like:

-When you are the slide view, you can use the left arrow or right arrow keys to browse through images.
+When you are in the slide view, you can use the left arrow or right arrow keys to browse through images.
 You can also use the arrow icons on both sides of the images too.

 Built-in Image Editor

 Overwrite original is selected by default.
 This saves your edits to the current file.
-If you want your edited image to be saved as another file, keeping the original image as it is, uncheck this.
+If you want your edited image to be saved as another file, keep the original image as it is, uncheck this.

 The magic wand icon is used to auto-fix images.
 If you are editing a photo, this will adjust the brightness and color, etc of your image automatically.